modelica-3rdparty/ExternData/README.md

 ExternData is a utility library to access data stored in INI, JSON, MATLAB MAT, Excel XLS/XLSX or XML files.
 The aim of this library is to provide access from Modelica simulation tools to data sets for convenient model initialization / parametrization.
-There also is support for saving 2D Modelica arrays in MATLAB MAT files.

 ### Main features
 * Read support of file formats